-Each year there are an estimated 1,000 U.S. military veterans diagnosed with mesothelioma, a cancer caused by an exposure to asbestos.
+Each year, a disproportionate amount of U.S. military veterans are diagnosed with mesothelioma, a type of cancer caused by exposure to asbestos.

 Abraham “Avi” Lebenthal, M.D., would like to see every one of them.

 Lebenthal is a surgeon at the VA Boston Healthcare System who specializes in treating people with mesothelioma cancer.
-Patients with mesothelioma are a group he believes is often neglected by physicians nationally who don’t have the experience treating this rare but highly aggressive cancer.
+Patients with mesothelioma are a group he believes is often neglected by physicians nationally who don’t have the experience treating this rare and aggressive cancer.

 The VA system includes more than 1,400 treatment facilities nationally.
-Once in the VA Health Care system, a patient can seek treatment in any of them, needing only a referral to receive specialized care like in Boston.
+Once in the VA Health Care system, a patient can seek treatment in any of them, needing only a referral to receive specialized care at a different facility.

 The Boston VA has a close relationship with Harvard University Medical School, along with the esteemed Brigham and Women’s Medical Center, the Dana Farber Cancer Institute and the International Mesothelioma Program, which is based nearby.
 Mesothelioma cases at the Boston VA receive the same scrutiny and committee reviews as they do at the private medical centers.

 The mesothelioma program in Boston is so advanced that out-of-town patients often receive free housing and specialized therapy that is unavailable anywhere else.
 The only cost for veterans is the travel to reach the facility.
-Charitable organizations, though, like MARF (Mesothelioma Applied Research Foundation) have begun offering grants to help cover the costs of travel.
+Charitable organizations, though, like the Meso Foundation, have begun offering grants to help cover the costs of travel.

 “We’re different from most all VA facilities in that we have the institutional depth and systems in place to handle very complex diseases like mesothelioma, which require a multi-disciplinary approach,” he said.
 “Surgery is just one aspect of it.
 There is depth in the department rarely seen outside the leading teaching hospitals.
 Kamal Itani (chief of surgery for the Boston VA) is a surgical leader who strives for excellence, utilizing the unique resources and affiliations at his disposal.
 Treating mesothelioma is a ‘team sport.’
 When a veteran comes to Boston, he has access to the best anesthesiologists, nurses, surgical residents, physical therapists, social workers, the ICU, the whole team.”

-An estimated 30 percent of mesothelioma cases nationally have been traced to the military, where asbestos in hardware and structures once were prevalent because of its versatile fireproofing qualities and its affordability.
-Asbestos was used in every branch of the service.
-It was in everything from engines, boiler rooms, ships and mess halls to ships, airplanes and sleeping quarters.
+A disproportionate amount of mesothelioma cases has been traced to the military, where asbestos in hardware and structures once were prevalent because of its versatile fireproofing qualities and its affordability.
+Asbestos was used in every branch of the military.
+It was used in engines, boiler rooms, ships, airplanes, automobiles, mess halls and sleeping quarters.

-It wasn’t until the mid-1970s that asbestos in products was significantly reduced, leaving a multiple generations of veterans seriously exposed.
-Once introduced to a human body, asbestos fibers can take anywhere from 10 to 50 years to develop mesothelioma symptoms, many times in the form of shortness of breath or lung or abdominal tumors.
+It wasn’t until the mid-1970s that asbestos use was significantly reduced, leaving multiple generations of veterans seriously exposed.
+Once inside the body, asbestos fibers can take anywhere from 20 to 50 years to cause mesothelioma.
+Initial symptoms include shortness of breath and chest pain.